roytang/blog/content/notes/2014/08/10153129667243912/index.md

 ---

 I'm in cubao and traffic is terrible and iy's impossible to get a taxi.
 I have a terrible plan

+[10:10] Araneta center to robinson's galleria by foot = 45-50 mins